IHG® Rewards Premier Credit Card review

 Current sign-up bonus

-As a new cardholder of the IHG Premier card, you can earn an impressive 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
+As a new cardholder of the IHG Premier card, you can earn an impressive 140,000 bonus points and a Free Night after spending $3,000 on purchases within the first three months of account opening.
 The bonus could be worth over a dozen hotel stays since a number of IHG properties can be booked at 10,000 points per night.

 Every purchase with your IHG Rewards Premier Credit Card earns you points toward your next hotel stay.
 For every $1 spent with your IHG Rewards Premier Credit Card, you can earn up to 25 points on stays at IHG properties, 2 points on restaurants, gas or groceries and 1 point on everything else.

 The up to 25x rewards rate technically breaks down as 10x points for paying with your IHG Rewards Premier Credit Card, 10x points for being a member of the free IHG Rewards program, which is automatic upon card approval if you’re not already a member, and 5x points for having Platinum Elite Status, which also comes with the card.

 While redeeming points for stays at IHG hotels is by far the best use of your rewards, you have a few other (less valuable) options, including gift cards and merchandise.
 You can also transfer IHG points (typically at a poor rate) to a number of airline partners, including Delta and United.

 Although there are no blackout dates for IHG Rewards Club members, there may be limited availability for rooms that can be booked with points.
 A room’s point value depends on the property and type of room, with higher-end hotels requiring more points per night than a basic room at a Holiday Inn.

 The Fourth Night Reward bonus allows you to have a complimentary fourth night when you redeem your points for a consecutive three-night stay.
 That’s like getting a 25 percent bonus when you use your points in this way.
 You can enjoy this reward an unlimited number of times per year.

 How much are points worth?